 To ensure timely response, any College employee who suspects that a cybersecurity incident has occurred shall promptly notify the NWTC Help Desk by calling 920-498-6800.
 During off hours or campus closure, notification shall be made to the 24/7 Student Help Line, 920-498-6900.

 In the event that a potential incident involves a campus computer, stop using the system immediately.
 It is critical that those involved await further instruction from Information Instructional Technology (IIT) staff prior to continued operation of the computer.
-Upon notification of a cybersecurity incident, IIT staff will engage the Cybersecurity Incident Response Team, who will follow internal incident handling procedures and notification protocol.
+Upon notification, IIT staff will engage the Cybersecurity Incident Response Team, who will follow internal incident handling procedures and notification protocol.

 What is a cybersecurity incident?

-- Unauthorized reconnaissance of a computer system or network such as packet capturing, network scanning, or vulnerability scanning.
+- Probing\Scanning - any unauthorized reconnaissance of a computing resource.Examples include network sniffing, packet capturing, and vulnerability scanning.